pawelkaczor/akka-ddd/docs/src/main/tut/docs/aggregate-root/testing/README.md

 }
 ```

-Gen.map can be used to modify generated command.
+The following sample behavior specification uses `Gen.map` to modify the generated command.

 ```scala
 "reject negative value" in {